 Easy Holiday Kale Salad with Cinnamon Roasted Cauliflower

 Don't feel like breading and baking the goat cheese?
 You can simply crumble 4 ounces of goat cheese across the top of the salad instead.
 You can also substitute the pickled cranberries that we call for in this salad with dried cranberries.

-Don’t forget to rate the recipe and let me know what you think about this kale salad recipe in the comments below.
+Don’t forget to rate the recipe, and let me know what you think about this Easy Holiday Kale Salad in the comments below.
 I just love hearing from you and your reviews/comments really help other people that visit This Mess is Ours!